 Then we started talking about recess.

 “I kept going up to groups of people to play, but they ran off.”

 “Like they were playing tag, and you were it?”
 I wondered.

 “No, it wasn’t a game.
 They just wanted to play by themselves.”

 For a moment, I was stumped.
 How could I respond?
-And why didn’t they want to play with Katie?
-But before my own anxiety could rise too much, I remembered that Katie had been the odd woman out at lunch, and sometimes if a kid isn’t already part of a group during the transition from lunch to recess, then there is an increased likelihood that the kid will have a harder time at recess, too.
-It was not surprising that Katie had a rough afternoon; she got into a bit of a pickle and couldn’t seem to shake it.
+And why didn’t they want to play with K?
+But before my own anxiety could rise too much, I remembered that K had been the odd woman out at lunch, and sometimes if a kid isn’t already part of a group during the transition from lunch to recess, then there is an increased likelihood that the kid will have a harder time at recess, too.
+It was not surprising that K had a rough afternoon; she got into a bit of a pickle and couldn’t seem to shake it.
 Not the end of the world, just a bad afternoon.
 No need to overreact.